neoighodaro/site/readme.md

 The site itself was built using [Foundation for Apps](http://foundation.zurb.com/apps).
 You can look at their documentation to know how to use Foundation if you have not used it before.

+Some key changes though, for speed and file size reasons, I had to painstakenly disable some of the components added by Foundation; most of them were useless to the application.
+For some reason, Foundation makes it extremely hard to do this.

 ## Requirements